nishantt95/HAProxy-DataPlaneAPI/README.md

 Run `docker-compose up --build` and will spin up 3 containers.

+Note: If you get this error `haproxy|level=fatal msg="Error initiating users: no users configured in /etc/haproxy/haproxy.cfg, error: section missing"` This issue will usually arise in windows.

+Solution: File needs to be saved in unix style: `Select end of line sequence as LF(\n) instead of CRLF(\r)`

 ## Usage

 We've setup `haproxy.cfg` in such a way that `localhost` will point to `haproxy` and it will execute the routing logic to route the request.